Specialist Diabetic Foot Care

 Diabetes is a long-term condition that affects the body’s ability to process glucose.
-Due to this, it can have serious health implications if not managed carefully by a healthcare professional.
-If left unmanaged then the elevated glucose levels can cause damage to blood vessels, nerves, eyes, kidneys and feet.
-However if managed carefully people can continue to lead full, healthy and active lives.
+It can have serious health implications if not managed carefully by a healthcare professional.
+Elevated glucose levels can cause damage to blood vessels, nerves, eyes, kidneys, and feet.
+However, if managed carefully people can continue to lead full, healthy, and active lives.

-Due to the effects of diabetes on the body, it is important that diabetic get their feet checked by a healthcare professional such as a podiatrist or have annual screenings completed at a minimum.
+Due to the effects of diabetes on the body, it is important that those with diabetes get their feet checked by a healthcare professional, such as a podiatrist, or have annual screenings with their diabetes specialist practice nurse at a minimum.

-Finally, the podiatrist will give you advice to maintain healthy feet, recommend shoes to buy, creams to use and how often you should come for treatment and assessment.
+Finally, your podiatrist will give you the advice to maintain healthy feet, such as recommending the best footwear for your foot type, creams to use and how often you should come for treatment and assessment.

 ● Peripheral vascular disease (damage to blood vessels)